 Textbooks and reference materials for each course are listed in the approved course outline.
 The bookstore will assist with ordering or gaining access to electronic copies of instructor resources for textbooks.
-Additional materials may be selected by a teaching faculty member, which needs approval of the chairperson or instructional coordinator.
+Additional materials may be selected by you, which needs approval of the chairperson or instructional coordinator.
 Provide: